quentinchen727/notes/ECMAScript6.md

                 const ncz = "hi";
                 'ncz' in windows; //false
         - Emerging best practices for block bindings:
-            Use const by defualt, and only use let when you know a vraible's value to change.'
+            Use const by default, and only use let when you know a variable's value to change.

 ## 2. Strings and regular expressions
     - character encoding: